Fermionic vacuum polarization induced by a non-Abelian vortex: Conclusion

 Another important characteristic of the fermionic vacuum is the VEV of the energy momentum tensor.
 In section \ref{EMT0} we have presented the mains procedures concerning with all calculations.
 Specifically the obtainment of the renormalized energy-density required many steps given in detail in the corresponding subsection; one of them was in the changing of the quantum number $j\to-j$ in the summation over the contribution associated with the mode $\psi_{\sigma(-)}^{(\pm)}$.
 As to the other components, they could be expressed in terms of $\langle T^0_0\rangle^{ren}$.
 The renormalized expression for energy-density was presented in \eqref{T003}.
-The trace relation and the conservation condition associated with the VEV of the energy-momentum tensor and FC, were presented in section \ref{sec5}.
+The expression for $\langle T^0_0\rangle^{ren}$, considering massless field, but $g_Y\neq 0$ is given in \eqref{T003_m}.
+Finally considering in the latter the limit $|g_y|r\to0$ the energy density behaves as $1/r^4$, as shown in \eqref{T003_m0}.
+The two more important properties satisfied by the VEV of the energy-momentum tensor, have been presented in section \ref{sec5}.
+They are: trace relation and the conservation condition.
 In addition some important analytical result were obtained for some limiting values of the physical parameter of the theory.
-In the limit as $z\to\pm 1$, the dominant contribution to energy-density behaves as $1/r^4$.
-For large distance from the string, and for $q\geq 2$, the energy-density decays as $e^{-2m|1\pm z|r\sin(\pi/q)}$, and decays with $e^{-2|1\pm z|mr}$ for $1\leq q <2$.
-The expression for $\langle T^0_0\rangle^{ren}$, considering massless field, but $g_Y\neq 0$ is given in \eqref{T003_m}.
-We also provide numerically the behavior of the energy-density with the parameter $z$: In Fig \ref{fig03} we exhibit the behavior of $\langle T^0_0\rangle^{ren}$ as function of $z$ defined in the interval $[0, \ 1]$ for $\alpha=1/2$ (left panel) and $\alpha=0$ (right panel), considering different values of $q$.
-The Fig. \ref{fig04} exhibits its behavior as function of $\alpha$, taking $mr$ and $q=1.5$, and varying $z$.
-We note that the energy-density can be positive or negative depending on the value of $\alpha$ for each value of $z$.
+For large distance from the string, and for $q\geq 2$, the energy-density decays as $e^{-2m|1\pm \delta|r\sin(\pi/q)}$, and decays with $e^{-2|1\pm \delta|mr}$ for $1\leq q <2$.
+Similarly what we have pointed out in the last section, the knowledge of the dependence of the energy-density with the parameters $\delta$ and $q$, can oly be provided numerically.
+With this objective, in Fig \ref{fig03} we exhibit the behavior of $\langle T^0_0\rangle^{ren}$ as function of $\delta$ defined in the interval $[0, \ 1]$ for $\alpha=1/2$ (left panel) and $\alpha=0$ (right panel), considering different values of $q$.
+The Fig. \ref{fig04} exhibits its behavior as function of $\alpha$, taking $mr$ and $q=1.5$, and varying $\delta$.
+We note that the energy-density can be positive or negative depending on the value of $\alpha$ for each value of $\delta$.